call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [AtlasNode](https://atlasnode.net/minecraft) : AtlasNode is a decently priced host costing $2 per GB of ram on an i9-9900k.
 They have locations in both
 Helsinki, Finland and Ashburn, Virginia.
 From what I can tell they have really good support but are a pretty new service, so just be careful.
 Also you may run into issues with storage, I'm not sure if they allow high storage amounts.

-[Aqua Sky Hosting](https://www.aquaskyhosting.com/pricing.php) : Aqua Sky Hosting charges $2 per GB of ram for their cheapest plan but it gets cheaper as you pay for more ram on an unknown CPU.
-Their locations for hosting are also unknown.
-Joining their extremely dead Discord server I found out they're shutting down on March 30th, just goes to show how flooded the market is.

 [Aquatis](https://aquatis.host/minecraft-hosting/) : Aquatis charges $1.50 per GB of ram on Xeon E5-2600's for their Budget plan and $3 per GB of ram on i9-9900k's for their Premium plans.
 They offer locations in Texas and Germany for Budget and in Texas for Premium.
 I will say, about a year ago a friend